-- A. A student who desires to be absent for reasons not given under Section 6.5031 may make a prior arrangement request to the school Principal by bringing a written request from his/her parent/quardian. - B. Pre-arranged absence requests must be made at least five (5) days prior to the date of the absence except in the case of an emergency. - C. Students shall make pre-arrangement for their school work to be done and due the day the student returns to school.
+- A. A student who desires to be absent for reasons not given under Section 6.5031 may make a prior arrangement request to the school Principal by bringing a written request from his/her parent/guardian.
+The Principal reserves the right not to excuse a requested absence if a student has more than five (5) absences.
+Based on a student's attendance history, the Principal reserves the right to refuse requested absences. - B. Pre-arranged absence requests must be made at least five (5) days prior to the date of the absence except in the case of an emergency. - C. Students shall make pre-arrangement for their school work to be done and due the day the student returns to school.
 Work done in the pre-arranged time allotted will be for full credit.